 Other books in this series include Angels' Flight.

-Other books by this author that I've reviewed include Death's Excellent Vacation, Kiss of Snow, Bite, An Enchanted Season, Dark and Stormy Knights, Archangel's Blade, Angels of Darkness, Wild Thing, Hexed, Demon Night, Lord of the Abyss, Desert Warrior, Angels' Flight, Home Improvement: Undead Edition, Tangle of Need, Hex Appeal, Play of Passion, An Apple for the Creature, Archangel's Storm, Magic Bites, Wild Invitation, Heart of Obsidian, Archangel's Legion, "Hide and Seek", "Making Dinner", Shield of Winter, A Conversation, Magic Bleeds, Games Creatures Play, "Home", Angels' Pawn, "New Year's Kisses", Burn For Me, After Dead: What Came Next in the World of Sookie Stackhouse, Night Shift, "Weapons Training", "Zoë's Workshop", "Wild Night", Archangel's Shadows, Archangel’s Enigma, Magic Shifts, Shards of Hope, Burn for Me, “Fairy Balloons”, “An Unexpected Guest”, Magic Binds, Allegiance of Honor.
+Other books by this author that I've reviewed include Death's Excellent Vacation, Kiss of Snow, Bite, An Enchanted Season, Dark and Stormy Knights, Archangel's Blade, Angels of Darkness, Wild Thing, Hexed, Demon Night, Wild & Steamy, Lord of the Abyss, Desert Warrior, Fate's Edge, Angels' Flight, Home Improvement: Undead Edition, Tangle of Need, Hex Appeal, Play of Passion, An Apple for the Creature, Archangel's Storm, Magic Bites, Wild Invitation, Heart of Obsidian, Archangel's Legion, "Hide and Seek", "Making Dinner", Shield of Winter, A Conversation, Magic Bleeds, Games Creatures Play, "Home", Angels' Pawn, "New Year's Kisses", Burn For Me, After Dead: What Came Next in the World of Sookie Stackhouse, Night Shift, "Weapons Training", "Zoë's Workshop", "Wild Night", Archangel's Shadows, Archangel’s Enigma, Magic Shifts, Shards of Hope, Burn for Me, “Fairy Balloons”, “An Unexpected Guest”, Magic Binds, Allegiance of Honor, "The Song of the Wolf".

 This anthology of four short stories revolves around hellhounds, the dogs from hell.